Creating a Trust Environment

 A trust environment or culture is a relationship, team or organization where there is two way trust and where everyone is not afraid to be themselves.
 In a team or relationship where this exists, there is no limit to what such team can achieve.
 Problems are solved easily, innovation sky rockets, everyone is productive and that team or relationship is one where each member wants to show up at their best everyday.
 Wouldn't we all want that?

 Now let's talk about some things we can begin to do to create such a culture or environment.

 1. Respect what each person brings to the table and avoid shutting down others' ideas.
 Sometimes, our biases or history with certain individuals clouds our judgement and this could lead to making the unconscious decision to not listen to them or shut them down

 2. Make concessions to meet all types of need of your team members.
-Consider gender, personalities, job ranking, distance from work, etc. For example, if you have an introverts on your team or meetings who don't normally speak up, create a system whereby they will have a chance to provide their own ideas or issues.
+Consider gender, personalities, job ranking, distance from work, etc. For example, if you have an introvert on your team or in meetings who don't normally speak up, create a system whereby they will have a chance to provide their own ideas or issues.
 If you have someone who can't make it to work by a certain time because they live far from work, schedule your meetings to accommodate them.

 3. Openly praise individual and team accomplishments, and encourage others to do so.